 Related Linkages: Part of the greater effort to revitalize downtown Pittsfield, which has seen the renovation and reuse of many significant buildings in recent years.
 Other projects include the completed Hotel on North, Onota Building redevelopment, and Howard Building redevelopment and the proposed Wright Building renovation and YMCA renovation.

 Timeframe: No pre-construction work completed.
 Expected 2021 completion.

 Changes since 2019 CEDS Update: No change, owners have put property on the market for \$1.2M.
-Source: 2020 information provided by City of Pittsfield

 Project Name: 765 Tyler Street